cofx22/blog/posts/vertx-error-handlers-failure-handlers.md

 The heart of most Vert.x-based web applications is a router.
 The router routes requests to zero or more requests handlers, based on the path of the requests.
 If all goes well, the handler that is handling a given request will issue a response.
-When something does go wrong, Vert.x offers failure handlers and error handlers to handle the situation.
+Vert.x offers failure handlers and error handlers to handle the situation when things go wrong.

 ## How to signal that something went wrong in a request handler?